conradkleinespel/rooster/README.md

 Rooster has 2 sets of tests:

 - code level tests which you can run with `cargo test`
-- integration tests which you can run with `./integration-tests.sh`
+- integration tests which you can run with `./tests-integration.sh`
+- build tests for various Linux distributions which you can run with `./tests-build.sh`

-You'll need to install [Docker](https://www.docker.com/) to run integration tests.
+You'll need to install [Docker](https://www.docker.com/) to run build and integration tests.

 ## Contributors